tpal-dev/dio_clean_http_response/README.md

 ## Either Type

 Functional Error Handling `Either` is an alternative to Nullable value and Exceptions.
-More info about either https://pub.dev/packages/either_dart
+More info about either https://pub.dev/packages/either_dart | https://pub.dev/packages/either_dart

-## HttpFailure Class
+## HttpFailure Sealed class

-The `HttpFailure` class represents a set of 'Freezed' union types covering all Dio Exceptions.
-It includes factory constructors for different HTTP failure scenarios, each associated with a specific type.
-More info about union types and sealed classes https://pub.dev/packages/freezed#union-types-and-sealed-classes
+The `HttpFailure` sealed class represents a set of subtypes covering all Dio Exceptions for different HTTP failure scenarios.
+More info about sealed class https://dart.dev/language/class-modifiers#sealed

 ## HttpFailuresLocalization Class